-When LED is marketed, one of its common selling point is that it will save you money by saving energy.
-This may be true in a few circumstances, but if you do the math then you'll find
+When those outdoor LEDs are marketed, one of its common selling points is that it will save you money by saving energy.
+This may be true, but if you do the math then you'll find

 that the devil really is in the details.
 To show you why, let's do a calculation:

 We be making some assumptions here, but I have made them fairly realistic.

 To replace a HID streetlight with LED, it costs $200 upfront.
 (This includes the lineman's salary, the cost of running the bucket truck, and the fixture price)

 The old fixture uses 100 watts and the LED one uses 50.
 (A typical replacement wattage)

 This LED fixture will last 8 years of 8 hours of use per night (23360 hours)

 The price of electricity per kilowatt is $.10.
 (This is slightly lower than the USA average, but green energy will surely lower the price)